tearust/teaproject/docs/_token/README.md

 # Tokens

 The TEA Project's tokens are designed to incentivize behavior that rewards participants in the TEA ecosystem.
-We'll often touch on tokenomics when describing the various tokens in the TEA Project to help explain why we've designed the tokens the way that we did.
+We'll often discuss tokenomics when describing the various tokens in the TEA Project to help explain why we've designed the tokens the way that we did.

-## TEA and CML
+{% hint style="info" %}
 The two main tokens of the TEA ecosystem are TEA and CML.
+{% endhint %}

 ### TEA Token